smmdsa/smmdsa/README.md

 - 👋 Hi, I’m @smmdsa
 - 👀 I’m interested in Game Development, blockchain, machine-learning and make and broke things
-- 🌱 I’m currently learning maily blockchain, machine-learning applie to game dev, and unreal5
+- 🌱 I’m currently learning mainly blockchain, machine-learning applie to game dev, and unreal5
 - 💞️ I’m looking to collaborate on blockchain games
 - 📫 How to reach me sendme a pull request and se how it work for that :)